-1.1 The Gambling Act 2005 ("the Act"), which came into full force and effect on 1 September, 2007, created a new system of licensing and regulation for all gambling in Great Britain, other than the National Lottery.
+1.1 The Gambling Act 2005 ("the Act"), which came into full force and effect on 1 September, 2007, created a new system of licensing and regulation for all Commercial gambling in Great Britain, other than the National Lottery and spread betting.
 Section 349 of the Act required all licensing authorities to publish a Statement of Principles to be applied in exercising their functions under the Act.